 Before you start recording, ensure your device is able to auto focus on you and isn't focusing on anything else around you instead.
-Be sure to watch your recording back and ensure you remain in the focus the entire duration.
+Be sure to review your recording and ensure you remain in focus for the duration of your presentation.